khonsulabs/bonsaidb/book/src/about/access_models.md

-# Use cases of PliantDB
+# Use cases of PliantDb

 ## Single database model (No networking)

 This use case is most similar to utilizing SQLite for your database.
-In this mode, PliantDB directly interacts with files on your disk to provide your database.
+In this mode, PliantDb directly interacts with files on your disk to provide your database.
 Unlike other file-based databases, however, it's easy to migrate to any of these scenarios from this starting position:

 ```mermaid
 graph LR